htvekov/hasp-docs/docs/objects.md

 | max      | int16      | 100     | maximum value of the indicator
 | val      | int16      | 0       | current value of the indicator

+Vertical bars can be created if the width of the object is smaller than its height.

 ### Switch
 **obj:`switch`**